 I know there are smart scales that measure things other than just weight but for the purpose of the question we are trying to answer, we’ll keep it simple and just talk about weight scales.

 What makes something worth buying

-There are 4 main factors when deciding if something is worth purchasing or not.
+Firstly, there are 4 main factors when deciding if something is worth purchasing or not.
 Any product decision you make usually takes the following into consideration.

 - How much joy or satisfaction will this bring you? i.e. what are the benefits